MicrosoftDocs/azure-devops-docs/docs/pipelines/integrations/slack.md

 ### Notifications in Private channels

 The Azure Pipelines app can help you monitor the pipelines activity in your private channels as well.
-You will need to invite the bot to your private channel by using `/invite @azpipelines`.
-Post that, you can set up and manage your notifications the same way as you would for a public channel.
+You'll need to invite the bot to your private channel by using `/invite @azpipelines`.
+Once the bot has been added, you can configure and control your notifications in the same manner as you would for a public channel.

 >[!NOTE]
 > * You can use the Azure Pipelines app for Slack only with a project hosted on Azure DevOps Services at this time.